-A dual SIM phone is a single device that can have up to 2 active numbers, plans, or accounts.
-You enjoy all of this convenience on 1 device because it has 2 separate SIMs:
+A dual SIM phone is one device that can have up to two active numbers, plans, or accounts.
+You get this convenience on one device because it has two separate SIMs:

 - A physical SIM: A plastic card inserted into your phone.